Characteristic of Nylon Fishing Line

 Nylon has high water absorption, resulting in the need to pay attention to deteriorating performance due to water absorption.
 The key is to choose a line with a high-quality coating that does not absorb water.

-Elongation shows how far the line is stretched when it is overloaded.
+Elongation or Stretch indicates how far the line is stretched when it is overloaded.

-For example, if a 1 meter line extends 10 cm, elongation will be 10%.
+For example, if a 1-meter line extends 10cm, it’s elongation or stretch rate is 10%.